-He is an independent researcher and an aficionado in all aspects of sound.
+He is an independent researcher and an aficionado in aesthetic and technical aspects of sound.
 In 2018 he co-wrote a chapter for Heart and Soul: Critical essays on Joy Division entitled Manchester, Martin Hannett and Joy Division’s Pungent Architecture, (John S. Greenwood and Paul Tarpey).
 Some of his research which has developed from a long engagement with electronic music production and an affinity with non-musical expressive forms focuses on the role of narrative through gesture in the compositional process.
 Since 2006 his compositional practice employed gesture in both a physical and metaphorical manner, manifesting itself clearly in both his acousmatic works and his works for dance.
 Building on these experiences, his PhD explored the compositional possibilities of physicality through gesture as a core aspect of communication in music and in particular his own sonic art.
 His Ph.D describes a compositional process that is homogeneous to LaMothe’s four modes of organising experience: corporeal-contiguous, taxonomic-object, symbolic-subjective and narrative-communal (LaMothe 2005).
 It begins with the composer’s subjective experience of hearing, rooted in the relationship of a particular human body to its physical neighbourhood (LaMothe’s corporeal-contiguous modes).
 The human body is used as a benchmark for measuring and apprehending the world (Benthall and Polhemus 1975).
 The thinking body conceptualises the claim that sensation, motor functions and cognition are distributed functions of the body, in a complex interrelationship with the mind (Baily 2006).
 Our embodied knowledge of proprioceptive and motor activities act as constraints on interpreting music.